Dee-M123/DM-Project1-Portfolio-HR-Analytics/README.md

 		Hypothesis 1: Employees who attend more trainings have higher average training scores.

-		Hypothesis 2: Employees who met KPIs (> 80%) in the past year will have higher current average training scores.
+		Hypothesis 2: Employees who met KPIs (> 80%) in the past year attend more trainings.

 Some departments have new hires in them, and since they are not as experienced as other members that have been employed longer, there is a possibility that performance is lowered as a result: